awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

    Specify the appropriate egress rules for your environment:
    + If the external MySQL database is running in an Amazon EC2 instance in a virtual private cloud \(VPC\) based on the Amazon VPC service, specify the egress rules in a VPC security group\.
 For more information, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.
-   + If the external MySQL database is running in an Amazon EC2 instance that is not in a VPC, specify the egress rules in an EC2\-Classic security group\.
    + If the external MySQL database is installed on\-premises, specify the egress rules in a firewall\.

 1. If the external MySQL database is running in a VPC, configure rules for the VPC access control list \(ACL\) rules in addition to the security group egress rule: